 The Squires Band — The History

-The Squires performs as a 4-piece dance band from the St. Paul area that has been playing for wedding dances, community events and various parties for over 30 years!
+The Squires performs as a 4-piece dance band from the St. Paul area that has been playing for wedding dances, community events and various parties for over 50 years!

 The band originally started out as a 3 piece band in the 70's.
 Bill Ash (Guitar), Greg Caza (Accordion) and Tom Colosimo (Drums) were the original members.
 All three met at Eastview Music School on the east side of St. Paul where they took respective instrument lessons from Dan and Geri Turner.
-The Squires started out with humble beginnings; playing at parties for friend's and relatives and a few community events.
+The Squires started out with humble beginnings; playing at parties for friends and relatives and a few community events.
 Little did these guys know that the band would be a mainstay for more than 30 years and still going strong!
 Thru the 80's and into the 90's the band added several guitarists to switch off with Bill as he became busier with his full time National Guard gig.
 The band continued to play for wedding dances and various parties even as DJ's started taking over the scene.
 Playing at Fairs and other events continued to be the theme for this diversified band.
 We prided ourselves as being a low cost/high value band that would match our music to the crowds we played for.

 1987 marked the major addition of Dennis Grove on Saxophone.
 Dennis had been in a band of his own years earlier called "The Boys Three" with his brother Dale and others.
 Dennis was a friend of Greg's and the cool addition of the Alto and Tenor Sax was a welcome addition to the band's sound.
 His showmanship, singing and high energy style of playing his horn added a whole new dimension to the band that people loved.
 He never stands still on the stage and always interacts with the crowd!The Squires continued to play around the metro area and other parts of Minnesota and Wisconsin as a three OR four piece band now.
 An ensemble of Accordion, Drums AND/OR Guitar/Sax combination could be booked depending on the venue.